forensicanalysis/artifactcollector/README.md

 The artifactcollector offers the following features

-- ️🖥️ Runs on 🖼️ Windows, 🐧 Linux and 🍏 macOS
+- ️🖥️ Runs on Windows, Linux and macOS
-  - Supports Windows 2000 and Windows XP
+    - Supports Windows 2000, Windows XP, and newer
 - 🛍️ Can extract files, directories, registry entries, command and WMI output
 - ⭐ Uses the configurable and extensible [Forensics Artifacts](https://github.com/forensicanalysis/artifacts)
 - 🕊️ Open source